Ch'orti’ Interpreters and Translators: A Quick Guide

 The Ch'orti’ are direct descendants of the Maya civilization that built and ruled the city of Copán, a major center of Classic Maya culture from roughly 250 to 900 CE.
 Copán’s royal dynasty, founded by Yax K'uk' Mo', reigned for nearly four centuries, leaving monumental ruins and inscriptions that UNESCO now protects as a World Heritage Site.

-During post-colonial eras, Guatemalan and Honduran governments dispossessed the Ch'orti’ of the majority of their land and also suppressed them from their language and culture.
+During post-colonial eras, Guatemalan and Honduran governments dispossessed the Ch'orti’ of the majority of their land and also suppressed their language and culture.
 They were denied Indigenous status for decades, classified instead as mestizos or campesinos.
 Over the past few decades, grassroots organizations and political movements have worked to reclaim their land rights, cultural identity, and political representation.

 Ch'orti’ serves as an important link to ancient Maya inscriptions.
 Its structure and vocabulary closely resemble the language of Classic Maya hieroglyphs, allowing researchers to decipher these ancient hieroglyphic texts.
 This has helped researchers to uncover details of Mayan ceremonial life, political history, and religious beliefs that would otherwise remain as undeciphered symbols.